ryansemple/EmailInput/README.md

 •For styles, I'm using sass.
-The majority of the styles are defined in one file called "site.scss" with these exceptions: "reset.scss" is a regular CSS reset, "sass.scss" is for sass variables and mixins, and "skeleton.scss" contains grid framework styles (I've only included the classes that are actually used to reduce the styles bundle size).
+The majority of the styles are defined in one file called "site.scss" with these exceptions: "reset.scss" is a regular CSS reset, "sass.scss" is for sass variables and mixins, and "skelegridton.scss" contains grid framework styles (I've only included the classes that are actually used to reduce the styles bundle size).

 •How I organize my stylesheets is by putting the most general elements